donutloop/golang-cheat-sheet/README.md

 package logger_test

 ```
-Now you can execute your integration tests with the tags flag:
-When you don't pass tags only all other tests will be executed!
+Now you can execute your integration tests with the tags flag (When you don't pass tags only all other tests will be executed!)

 ```bash
 go test --tags=integration